We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 As part of the Sales Team at [YOUR COMPANY], I look forward to learning more about your product, joining a highly motivated and talented team and contributing to your overall growth.

-Please feel free to contact me if you have any additional questions at [phone number] or [email].
+Please feel free to contact me at [phone number] or [email] with any additional questions.
 Thank you for your time and consideration.

 Kind regards,